-The alliance provides Australian Formula Ford competitors with a defined pathway to the Verizon IndyCar Championship, including the famed Indianapolis 500.
+The alliance provides Australian Formula Ford competitors with a defined pathway to the NTT IndyCar Series, including the famed Indianapolis 500.

-Mazda Road to Indy starts with the USF2000 Championship and progresses through the Pro Mazda Championship to Indy Lights, the official IndyCar Championship feeder category.
+Road to Indy starts with the Cooper Tires USF2000 Championship and progresses through the Indy Pro Championship to Indy Lights, the official IndyCar Series feeder category.

-All competitors of the Australian Formula Ford Championship are also invited to participate in one of the 2018 Mazda Road To Indy race weekends.
+All competitors of the Australian Formula Ford Championship are also invited to participate in one of the 2019 Road To Indy race weekends.
 Andersen Promotions will provide credentials, hospitality and alignment to shadow a team during the event.

-Our competitors are also invited to participate in the annual Mazda Road To Indy Chris Griffis Memorial Open Test, held at the Indianapolis Motor Speedway on September 22-23, 2018.
+Our competitors are also invited to participate in the annual Road To Indy Chris Griffis Memorial Open Test, held at the Indianapolis Motor Speedway at the end of the American racing season.

 Road to Indy series director Dan Andersen is confident that Australian Formula Ford Championship winners will be very competitive in USF2000.

-USF2000 is arguably the world's most lucrative 'junior development' open-wheel category, with a total prize of US$200,000 and a prize package for the winner to compete in the following year's Pro Mazda Series.
+Road To Indy is arguably the world's most lucrative 'junior development' open-wheel ladder, with a prize package to help the winner of each category compete in the following series, up until the NTT IndyCars Series.

 With European open-wheel series becoming increasingly uneconomical for Australian competitors, Road to Indy is a highly attractive alternative.

-For further information on the USF2000 series and the Mazda Road To Indy program visit www.usf2000.com and www.roadtoindy.info.
+For further information on the Cooper Tires USF2000 Series and the Road To Indy program visit www.usf2000.com and www.roadtoindy.info.

-The 2018 Australian Formula Ford Championship is proudly supported by Yokohama tyres, Mazda Road To Indy, Shell, Ferodo and CHI (Cylinder Head Innovations).
+The 2019 Australian Formula Ford Championship is proudly supported by Yokohama Tyres, Road To Indy, Shell V-Power, Ferodo, CHI (Cylinder Head Innovations) and Varley Red Top.